Looking for no-carve pumpkin ideas that will make your Halloween celebrations a little simpler this year?

 Allow the ends of the leaves that point away from the core to remain free to create a crown-like effect.
 ‘Pro tip: use leaves that are not brittle or dry as they will be easier to glue and will not break apart,’ adds Gordon.
 ‘These pumpkins could be made with so many different patterns – you could also add in wildflowers, grasses, and twigs.’

-The classic Jack O’Lantern, with its angered eyes and grizzling mouth, will always be a favorite among pumpkin carving ideas – but it’s also possible to achieve this ghoulish look without picking up a knife.
+The classic Jack O’Lantern, with its angered eyes and grizzling mouth, will always be a favorite design – but it’s also possible to achieve this ghoulish look without picking up a knife.
 Look online for vinyl sticker sheets that include black cut-out shapes of eyes and mouths – these can easily be applied to any pumpkin, even by little hands.
 Alternatively, get creative with a plain sticker sheet (in black, or any other color that takes your fancy) and have a go at drawing your own unique facial expressions or ghostly designs.
+We think it makes for the perfect Halloween window decor because it'll be visibly scary if uplit.

 ‘Take matte Mod Podge and brush on the pumpkin where you want your image to be and apply the napkin to the wet Mod Podge,’ says Mulcahey.
 ‘Use your brush to gently push down into any grooves and smooth it out.
 Little wrinkles are unavoidable and actually look natural.
 Continue until you have your images all around the pumpkin and allow to dry.
 Then give it all a second coat of Mod Podge and you're done!’